iamAkolab/java_codecademy/learn-beginner-java/code-challenge/README.md

-# Basic Syntax in Java
+# Basic Syntax in Java.
 * Code Challenge: Loops Not Involving Traversal
 * Code Challenge: Using Loops With Strings